michal-z/asmart/README.md

 buddhabrot - Mandelbrot fractal variation.

 cpuraymarching - Real-time ray marching of simple distance field on the CPU with soft shadows.
-Code is vectorized and multithreaded.
+Pure vectorized and multithreaded ASM code.